Skip to Main Content

 Welcome!

-This website has been designed to provide you with an introduction to I-LEARN, developed by Delia Neuman in 2011.
+This website has been designed to provide you with an introduction to I-LEARN, developed by Dr. Delia Neuman in 2011.
 I-LEARN is a learning model to support students in the research and critical thinking process.
 The model provides a framework to help students learn through using information.

 This website tab, Introduction, provides information to you as an educator, researcher, school/library media specialist, or librarian interested in using the I-LEARN model, including: